baryluk/fnirsi-usb-power-data-logger/README.md

 current goes back to below 10mA for 60 consequtive seconds).
 It is easy to add, I just do not have much use for it personally.

+Power Delivery type detection does not work.

 Firmware update still requires Windows.
 Running in qemu / virt-manager, and doing USB redirect works for this purposes.

-Power Delivery type detection does not work.
+Unlikely to be implemented.